Avantika019-sys/APK-Bank-system/report.md

 ## Account
 The account
 ## Calculator/analyzer
+When the server receives request to calculate trends it calls free functions defined in Calculator.h These functions are template and takes a asset type, Here we make use of alghoritm selection using tagging, depending on the amount of data that needs to proccesed we choose either a parallel or sequential calculation.
+The idea is that if the amount of data isnt very large then the overhead of spawning threads with std::async too large and doing it sequentially is faster.
 ## Logger
 Each account has its own logger which logs to a file, which belongs to a account, The logger uses a **\*FILE**  pointer to write and read to files.
 The class uses RAII, when constructing the logger it aquires a file descriptor in the constructor and the destructor releases the file descriptor.
 This class has explicitly deleted the copy constructor and assignment operator, since we cant have 2 objects using the pointer, if one of the objects are destructed which closes the file descriptor and later the other object then tries write it will be an issue.
-Therefore we implemted the rule of 5, by implementing move semantics. now the FILE pointer can be moved from object to object.
+Therefore we implemented the rule of 5, by implementing move semantics. now the FILE pointer can be moved from object to object.

 ## Meta programming

-# Discussion
 # Conclusion